ProveItForReal/proveitforreal.github.io/protocols/index.md

 # Data Analysis

 Initialy we will support only very simple aggregate analysis.
-As required, new functions will be added to support more exotic designs.
+As required, new functions will be added to support more complex designs.

 # Final data display